joaompinto/ansible-playbook-kvm-infra/README.md

       network: { name: mck, ip: 192.168.8.10 }
 ```

-To operate the KVM sources managed by this playbook the user 'akvmadm' is created.
+To operate the KVM sources managed by this playbook the user _akvmadm_ is created.

 ## Requirements